Georgia Southern University vs Albany State University

 The Financial Comparison

-Ten years after enrollment, Georgia Southern University graduates earn a median of $53,236 compared to $40,674 at Albany State University.
-The payback period is 11 years at Georgia Southern University versus 33.1 years at Albany State University.
+Then look at what that buys.
+Ten years after enrollment, Georgia Southern University graduates earn a median $53,236 against $40,674 at Albany State University.
+The cost earns itself back in 11 years at Georgia Southern University and 33.1 years at Albany State University.

-Graduates leave Georgia Southern University with a median $23,250 in debt versus $25,024 at Albany State University.
-The debt-to-earnings ratios are 0.63 and 0.92 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave Georgia Southern University owing a median $23,250 versus $25,024 at Albany State University.
+Their debt-to-earnings ratios are 0.63 and 0.92 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers